-Although gun control laws have been circling the public conscience the past few years in the United States due to the increased amounts of mass shootings, a lot of people have somewhat forgotten about knife laws and regulations.
-A knife is inherently less dangerous than a gun, but can still be used for crime, and of course, they also serve other purposes that aren’t necessarily violent.
+Although gun control laws have been circling the public conscience in the past few years in the United States, a lot of people have somewhat forgotten about knife laws and regulations.
+A knife is inherently less dangerous than a gun but can still be used for crime – of course, knives also serve other non-violent purposes.

-Below, we are going to discuss an overview of Washington’s knife laws, including vital information about what is legal in terms of carrying and other restrictions, so that you or the people you know can be more prepared and cognizant knife owners.
+Below, we offer an overview of Washington’s knife laws, including vital information about what is legal in terms of carrying so that you can be a more prepared and cognizant knife owner.

-In the state of Washington, it is legal to own a dirk, dagger, or any kind of stabbing knife, a bowie knife, stiletto, a disguised knife and even throwing stars.
-What is illegal is to conceal carry a dirk, dagger or any dangerous weapon If you are a knife owner, you must open carry in Washington in order to obey the law.
+In the state of Washington, it is legal to own a dirk, dagger, or any kind of stabbing knife; a bowie knife; a stiletto; a disguised knife; and even throwing stars.
+What is illegal is to conceal carry a dirk, dagger, or any dangerous weapon.
+If you are a knife owner, you must open carry in Washington in order to obey the law.

 It’s also important to clearly state that it is illegal to own any kind of switchblade or spring blade knife in Washington or possess any kind of knife or dangerous weapon on school grounds.

 Washington has no knife length limits, but the counties and municipalities throughout Washington have varying knife length restrictions.
 Depending on where you are within the state, a certain knife can become legal or illegal to own.